kubernetes/kubernetes/contrib/dns/README.md

 ```

 ## How does it work?
-SkyDNS depends on etcd, but it doesn't really need what etcd offers when in
+SkyDNS depends on etcd for what to serve, but it doesn't really need all of
+what etcd offers in the way we use it.
+For simplicty, we run etcd and SkyDNS
+together in a pod, and we do not try to link etcd instances across replicas.
+A
+helper container called `kube2sky` also runs in the pod and acts a bridge
-Kubernetes mode.
-SkyDNS finds the Kubernetes master through the
+between Kubernetes and SkyDNS.
+It finds the Kubernetes master through the
-`kubernetes-ro` service, and pulls service info from it, essentially using
+`kubernetes-ro` service, it pulls service info from the master, and it writes
-etcd as a cache.
-For simplicity, we run etcd and SkyDNS together in a pod,
-without linking the etcd instances into a cluster.
+that to etcd for SkyDNS to find.

 ## Known issues
 DNS resolution does not work from nodes directly, but it DOES work for